 Set the side-exit-top Position to (0, 7, -5), Scale to (11, 6, 1).

-Place side-exit under room3 and room5, and we’re done.
+Place side-exits under room3 and room5 and we’re done.

-We are done with all steps now.
-6 rooms are created.
+We are finished with all steps.
+There should be 6 rooms created.

-When uploading to STYLY, it’s annoying to upload each room and road separately, so you can use Create Empty, name it ‘maze-boxes’, and put all rooms and roads under it.
+When uploading to STYLY, it’s annoying to upload each room and road separately.
+You can use Create Empty, name it ‘maze-boxes’, and put all rooms and roads under it.

 Upload to STYLY